Create a Yates account today!

 Winter is an important time to care for fruit trees; while the branches are bare and trees dormant it’s your best opportunity to tackle lurking diseases and insect pests over-wintering in the bark and crevices of your trees.

-Without pre-emptive spraying, pathogens and insects can get a foothold as soon as vulnerable new growth begins in spring.
+When spring arrives, pre-emptive spraying can prevent pathogens and insects from getting a foothold while vulnerable new growth is starting.
 It’s much easier to prevent than cure!

 Winter is also your ideal opportunity to prune; deciduous fruit trees can be pruned as soon as all their leaves drop.
-Make sure to keep your tools sharp and clean to improve hygiene and avoid spreading disease spores.
+As part of the pruning process, any leaf litter remaining under the tree should be tidied up and burned, as it can harbour disease spores and insect pests.
+Make sure to keep your pruning tools sharp and clean to improve hygiene and avoid spreading disease spores.
 It’s best to seal large pruning cuts with Yates PruneTec, as a barrier to prevent disease entering the wound.
-You can find more detail about pruning fruit trees here.
+You can find out more about pruning fruit trees here.

-Stonefruit (plums, nectarines, peaches, cherries) and pipfruit (apples, pears) are treated differently, so we’ve included a spray program for both in the tables below.
+Stonefruit (plums, nectarines, peaches, cherries) and pipfruit (apples, pears) are treated differently, so we’ve included a spray calendar for both in the tables below.
+Scroll down for stonefruit, or jump to pipfruit.

 When spraying fungicides, remember good coverage is essential, as they usually work by coating the plant surfaces with a protective barrier against spores and bacteria.